Biden hits campaign trail, blames Trump for city violence

 “You know me.
 You know my heart.
 You know my story, my family’s story.
 Ask yourself: Do I look like a radical socialist with a soft spot for rioters?
 Really?”

-Biden hit Trump on everything from his handling of the coronavirus pandemic to the economy to relations with Russia.

 He declared that that even as Trump is “trying to scare America,” what’s really causing the nation’s fear is Trump’s own failures.
-He pointed to a rise in murders this past year, the tens of thousands dead from the coronavirus and the economic damage done by the pandemic.
+He pointed to a rise in murders this past year, the 180,000 dead Americans from the coronavirus and the economic damage done by the pandemic.

 “You want to talk about fear?
 They’re afraid they’re going to get COVID, they’re afraid they’re going to get sick and die,” Biden said.